gnss-sdr/geniuss-place/_posts/2019-01-15-monitoring-software-receiver-internal-status.md

 ### Create the deserializer class

 Open your IDE or text editor of choice, create a new class and call it Gnss_Synchro_Udp_Source.
-This class will be in charge of deserializing Gnss_Synchro objects from the UDP stream.
+This class will be in charge of deserializing the Gnss_Synchro objects from the UDP stream.

 Define the class header file first: gnss_synchro_udp_source.h